This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Japanese Ingredient Substitution: If you want to look for substitutes for Japanese condiments and ingredients, click here.

 This healthy and flavorful Japanese Kani Salad is so easy to whip up, and it's absolutely amazing when tossed in a light and refreshing ponzu mayonnaise dressing!
 It's guaranteed to be a hit with your entire family!

-- 5 oz imitation crab meat (kanikama) (142 g; I used 1 package of Japanese brand of kanikama)
+- 5 oz imitation crab meat (kanikama) (I used 1 package of the Japanese brand of kanikama)

 - ½ English cucumber (6 oz, 170 g)

-- ½ cup corn kernels (3 oz, 85 g; canned or frozen, frozen corn can just be run under cold water to defrost, drain, and then it's ready to use.)
+- ½ cup frozen or canned corn (2.8 oz; canned or frozen, frozen corn can just be run under cold water to defrost, drain, and then it's ready to use.)

 Cut the imitation crab in half (if necessary) and shred it.
 Peel the English cucumber with a stripe pattern.
 Cut the cucumber in half lengthwise and diagonally cut into thin slices.

 In a medium bowl, combine shredded imitation crab, cucumber slices, and corn.
 Add the dressing ingredients to the bowl and combine well.
 Serve the salad in individual bowls or a large serving bowl.
 Enjoy!

 Keep the ingredients and dressing ingredients separately in the refrigerator.
 Mix together right before you serve.

 You can store the leftovers in an airtight container and keep it in the refrigerator for up to 3 days.